There are thousands of abandoned places in San Francisco.

 This is because of decades of industrial use of radioactive materials.

-Interesting little fact about Hunters Point, this shipyard served as a place where key components of the first atomic bomb were made.
+An interesting little fact about Hunters Point, this shipyard served as a place where key components of the first atomic bomb were made.

 Some areas of the shipyard are closed off due to contamination.
 This of course hasn’t stopped daring explorers from making their way in and have a peek inside.